 Authorisation of multi-origin (generic) drugs is based on the argument of equivalence vs. the originator.
-To this purpose. clinical therapeutic equivalence studies can be waived if pharmacokinetic equivalence can be evidenced („bioequivalence“ [BE]).
-BE is an adjusted format of comparative bioavailability (BA) based on two one-sided tests (TOST) each at 5%.
-BE favours mere copies and penalises improved (’supra‘) bioavailability.
+To this purpose. clinical therapeutic equivalence studies can be waived if pharmacokinetic equivalence can be evidenced (“bioequivalence” [BE]).
+BE is an adjusted format of comparative bioavailability (BA) based on two one-sided tests (TOST) each at 5% relative to a predefine tolerance zone.
+BE favours mere copies and penalises improved (‘supra’) bioavailability.

-There is no top limit on sample size for squeezing the 90% CI in the 80.00-125.00% tolerance zone; also, regulators allow for reference scaling (with replicate designs) if this trick alone would not suffice, particularly when within-subject data variability is high.
+There is no top limit on sample size; also, regulators allow for reference scaling (with replicate designs) when within-subject data variability is high.

 Although poor evidence of therapeutic switchability, average BE is a well-established quality mark of in vivo biopharmaceutical performance that is accepted to suffice for regulatory authorisation of generics, provided regulatory standards for BE-testing are complied with.
 The latter argument is categorical: requirements met, yes or no!?
 The related rulings are BE-specific (for BA they ought to be different); also, they differ across jurisdictions.
 Therefore it is important to know these rulings and/or to have ready access to them.